-We have identified the following main climate-related risks and opportunities that could impact BCE.
-Although the TCFD recommends disclosure on this matter only where such information is material, we voluntarily report without limiting our disclosure to what is material to BCE.
+BCE takes the risks of climate change very seriously.
+We also recognize that climate change could bring opportunities for our business.
+This includes higher demand for our products and services, which could contribute to a cleaner economy and enhance our brand value and corporate reputation.
+We have identified the following main climaterelated risks and opportunities that could impact BCE.
+Although the TCFD recommends disclosure on this matter only where such information is material, we are voluntarily reporting under this section without limiting our disclosure to what is material to BCE.